 A total of 37 test cases have been compiled and considered in three test groups based on different phases in the test program.
 Each test case has been assigned to the different test configurations.
-The results of these tests will be reported in future deliverables of WP5.

 1. The Multi-vendor IOT test group includes 12 test cases and applies to the configuration A or C. Test ID 1.1 to 1.8 aim at the procedures when the mobile switches on and registers with the 5G core network.
 Subsequently, the mobile will establish connectivity with a data network and the network can transfer it between RRC_IDLE and RRC_CONNECTED states depending on inactive or active data transfer.
 Test ID 1.9 to 1.10 are used to verify QoS differentiation support, which assigns different qualities of service to different applications.
 Finally, Test ID 1.11 to 1.12 cover the MEC integration with the base station and 5G core to make sure that the application can be reached by the user.
 Since the MEC using bump-in-the-wire architecture will analyze the control-plane messages on N2 interface, Test ID 1.1 to 1.10 apply to both configuration A and C.